 - preventing and treating cancer

 Perfect Rhodiola Rosea is made from wild-crafted Siberian golden root, freeze-dried to retain maximum benefits.
 It contains a minimum of 3% Rosavins and 1% Salidroside, the ideal proportions of these critical therapeutic compounds.
 No chemicals are added or used during processing.
 One capsule contains 200mg of rhodiola root.

 Other Burnout Busters

-Dr. Oz also suggests, for those dependent on coffee to get through the day, to add butter to your coffee to keep the caffeine in your system longer.
+For those dependent on coffee to get through the day, some doctors recommend adding butter to your coffee to keep the caffeine in your system longer.
 All you have to do is stir a tablespoon of butter into your cup of hot coffee.
 He advises drinking one cup of buttered coffee at 9:30 and another at 1:30 to stabilize energy throughout the day.

 Taking L-Theanine a half hour before bed can help you get better quality sleep.
-Dr. Oz says that it can shut off that constant chatter in your head that prevents you from falling asleep.
+It can shut off that constant chatter in your head that prevents you from falling asleep.